Sela Pass: Geography

 Sela Pass crosses a subrange of the Himalayas that separates Tawang District from the rest of India.
 The pass is 4170 m (13,700 ft) high and is situated at a distance of 78 km from Tawang town and 340 km from Guwahati.
 While the Border Roads Organization (BRO) of India works to keep the pass open throughout the year, it may shut down temporarily after landslides and during heavy snow.
 Summers at Sela Pass are not very cold, but temperature in winter can dip down to -10 degree Celsius.
 Sela lake is a large lake located on the north side of the pass at an elevation of 4160 m.
 This lake often freezes during the winter and is drained in Nuranang River, a tributary of the Tawang River.
 Limited vegetation grows around the lake, which is used as a grazing site for yaks during the summer.

 Tunnel

 Sela Tunnel, Government of India announced the funding for construction of all weather road transport tunnel in 2018-19 budget.
 Construction started in January 2019.
+The plan included two tunnels (980 metres and 1,555 metres long) and a link road (1,200 metres long).

+Sela Tunnel is a road tunnel at 3000 m which ensures all-weather connectivity between Guwahati in Assam and Tawang in Arunachal Pradesh.
+This tunnel is the longest bi-lane tunnel in the world at 13,000 feet.
+Situated 400 metres below the Sela Pass, the Sela Tunnel offers a vital passage, especially during the winter season.
+The tunnel helps move troops, weapons, and machinery quickly along the Sino-India border.
+It is connected with NH13 by a new 12.4 km road and has reduced the distance between Dirang and Tawang by 10 km.
+It was inaugurated by PM Modi on 9 March 2024.
+Executed by the Border Road Organisation (BRO), the project features two tunnels and a link road.
+Tunnel 1 is a 980-metre-long single-tube tunnel, while Tunnel 2 is a 1,555-metre-long twin-tube tunnel, with one bi-lane tube for traffic and the other for emergency services.
+The link road between these tunnels spans 1,200 metres.
+The tunnel provides access to Tawang by an all-weather road in the western region of Arunachal Pradesh throughout the year.

-The plan includes two tunnels (980 metres and 1,555 metres long) and a link road (1,200 metres long).
-The Indian railway have undertaken the final location survey of Strategically important railway project to bring Tawang on railway map through Bhalukpong-Tawang railway, project survey work expected to be completed by December 2022, will also pass through here.
+The Indian railway has undertaken the final location survey of Strategically important railway project to bring Tawang on railway map through Bhalukpong-Tawang railway, which will also pass through this region.